PotLock/curatedotfun/memory-bank/projectbrief.md

 - Containerized deployment with Docker
 - PostgreSQL database with proper security measures

+## Refactoring Goals
+1. Derive application types from database schema for consistency
+2. Standardize service initialization and dependency injection
+3. Implement a more modular route structure
+4. Centralize error handling
+5. Fully adopt the repository pattern
+6. Improve code organization and reduce redundancy
+7. Enhance testability through clear separation of concerns
+8. Make the plugin system more modular and reusable

 ## Current Status
 The platform is fully operational with:
 - Multiple active feeds across various domains